 How do I learn about the 3D Printer?

 The majority of the coaches are volunteers.
 The 3D printer can be used with basic knowledge of Computer Assisted Drawing (CAD).

 Creating your own design requires an advanced knowledge of 3D modeling software products, like Sketchup, Blender, Maya or Tinkercad.
 Currently we recommend that you view the video tutorials that accompany the CAD programs.

-Schedule an appointment with a 3D printer coach.
-Check the online calendar for the current schedule of 3D printer coaches.
+To schedule an appointment with a 3D printer coach for training, please check the online calendar for the current schedule of 3D printer coaches.
 The majority of these coaches are volunteers.
-Please select at least 2 days and times that you are able to come for training and send an email to Bill Derry (bderry [at] westportlibrary [dot] org (subject: 3D%20printer%20Information%20or%20Appointment) listing your preferred dates and times for an appointment.
+Please select at least 2 days and times that you are able to come for training and send an email to wlmakerspacereservations [at] gmail [dot] com (subject: 3D%20printer%20Information%20or%20Appointment) listing your preferred dates and times for an appointment.
 Please allow at least 48 hours for us to get back to you.
 (In most cases TWO 1 hour training sessions are required.
-Once the coach feels you are aware of how the 3D printer functions and how to solve problems when they occur, you can schedule a 1-2 hour session on the printer while a coach is there.
+Once the coach feels you are aware of how the 3D printer functions and how to solve problems when they occur, you can schedule a 2 hour session on the printer while a coach is there.
 Future times will be dependent upon the availability of printers.)

 Cost: Westport residents do not pay to use 3D printing services.
 Non-residents pay $10 an hour for the training (2 sessions on different days are required).
 Non-residents pay $10 an hour to use the 3D printers, and may book in 2-hour blocks.

 Teen volunteers make a 3D printer called a Printrbot Jr.